luciangreen/Time_Machine/big_medit1.md

 ```

 * Check whether `big_medit1.sh` was `Trying` or `Failed` a particular item in `big_medit.sh` or whether it has `Finished`.
 * An audio cue (check the sound is on) announces "Attention (is) needed" when there is a set of prompts.
-If the cue plays, the display has temporarily stopped, or the `% Unknown message:` (in green) with instructions has been displayed, please follow these prompts.
+If the cue plays, the display has temporarily stopped, or the `% Unknown message:` `Blue text:` (in blue) with instructions has been displayed, please follow these prompts.
 Usually, the first line of `% Unknown message:` is `echo`, a Linux command used to write strings for Shell (the terminal).

 * Or, run the (much) faster daily script: